 It is believed that if the Book of Kell’s was ever auctioned it would fetch between 50 and 100 million euros.
 Luckily for everybody that won’t be happened because it’s one of Ireland’s most prized pieces of history!

-Ticket prices to see the book are 16.00 for adults, seniors/student 13.00 euros and a family ticket for 32.00.
+Ticket prices to see the book are 16.00 for adults, seniors/students 13.00 euros and a family ticket for 32.00.
 Groups rate for groups over 10 people is priced at 12.00 euros.

-The Book of Kell’s was created by Columba monks who located to Kell’s during the ninth century.
+The Book of Kell’s was created by Columba monks who relocated to Kells during the ninth century.
 The book is a colourful illustration of the four gospels written in Latin.
-The colours and art work in the book are spectacular.
+The colours and artwork in the book are spectacular.
 It is taught the book was created around 800 AD.
 Tis something special to see while in Dublin, trust me you will enjoy it!!!

 The Jameson Distillery